civicrm/civicrm-user-guide/docs/introduction/who-is-civicrm.md

 In 2005 the first version of CiviCRM was released with two of the core modules in place: CiviMail and CiviContribute (you can read more about these later).

-Since those early days CiviCRM has built a large community of users and contributors (there are now over 8000 installed sites), the software has gone from strength to strength (there are now 8 core modules and additional third party components), and the core team has expanded to 8 members.
-There is also a large ecology of free software contributors around the project and high-profile non-profit organisations such as Amnesty International, Creative Commons, Electronic Frontier Foundation, Free Software Foundation, Mozilla, and Wikimedia Foundation use CiviCRM.
+Since those early days CiviCRM has become the leading open source CRM for nonprofits.
+It has built a large community of users and contributors (as of early 2019, there were over 11,000 installed sites), has added more components to the software (there are now 8 core modules and additional third party components), and has broadened its integration with other popular CMS's including Backdrop, Joomla! and WordPress.

+CiviCRM includes a large ecology of free software contributors around the project and high-profile non-profit organisations such as Amnesty International, Creative Commons, Electronic Frontier Foundation, Free Software Foundation, Mozilla, and Wikimedia Foundation use CiviCRM.

+Currently, CiviCRM operates using a [group based structure](https://civicrm.org/core-team) focused on various aspects of the project including development, maintenance, marketing, etc. CiviCRM continues to be coordinated by a [Core Team](https://civicrm.org/core-team).

 ## It's good to talk